desktopui/silver-bullet/README.md

 ### So what should I use?
 Please, no "it depends" answer.

 But it really depends.
 From a plain old web application with offline compabilities to fully native there are scale with different set of trade-offs.

+## Electron

+Electron has a its own renderer and some APIs that extend browser ones, but you're still have to implement many things in a platform-dependent way.